316 (Lost): Plot

 At the airport, Jack, Kate, Sun, and Hurley all board Flight 316.
 Hurley buys up all the remaining seats on the plane, in order to spare the lives of potential passengers.
 Sayid Jarrah (Naveen Andrews) also boards the plane, in the custody of Ilana (Zuleikha Robinson).
 Ben is last to board the plane, which momentarily disquiets Hurley.
 Also on board is Caesar (Saïd Taghmaoui).
-During the flight, Jack hears the Captain's voice, and realizes that Frank Lapidus (Jeff Fahey) is piloting the plane.
+During the flight, Jack hears the captain's voice, and realizes that Frank Lapidus (Jeff Fahey) is piloting the plane.
 Jack approaches the cockpit and greets Frank, who upon seeing the Oceanic 815 survivors, realizes that they are going back to the island.
 Locke's suicide note is removed by the airport staff when checking the casket and is given to Jack.
 He finally reads it, which says, "Jack, I wish you had believed me."
 The 737 hits turbulence and there is a flash of white light similar to that caused by the time shifts.
 The first scene replays, following which, Jack, Kate and Hurley are found by Jin-Soo Kwon (Daniel Dae Kim), who is driving a Dharma van and wearing a Dharma jumpsuit.

 Production

 This episode and "The Life and Death of Jeremy Bentham" were written at the same time by executive producers Lindelof and Cuse.
 "The Life and Death of Jeremy Bentham" was originally meant to be aired first, but the order was switched because they felt it made more sense and was "cooler" and "there is probably some good information to get in '316' before."

+The painting Ben shows Jack in the chapel above the Lamp Post station is "The Incredulity of Saint Thomas" by Caravaggio.